 - Gym Membership: If you can cut your membership, go for it.
 You can watch fitness shows on TV or YouTube.
 Borrow fitness books from the library to learn workouts you can do at home.

 - Pampering: Personal grooming can cost a pretty big chunk, depending on what you have done.
-Getting your hair cut and colored, waxing, getting nails done, and other spa services are costly.
+Getting your hair cut and colored, waxing, getting nails done, and if you have hair loss problem, try newhairline ‘s best hair replacement systems. and other spa services are costly.
 Do it yourself to save or head to a beauty school for a reduced rate.
 Also see 21 Money Saving Beauty Tips.

 - Clothing: For the duration of your spending fast, wear what is already in your closet.